 Yes, we still have our nocturnal raccoon visits and sometimes watch them as they move on through our yards to easier pickings elsewhere – like the delicious, ripe fruit under the trees in the neighbour’s yard!

-This will continue to be a widespread problem as homes and people move further out from cities and the raccoon adapts to his new neighbourhood – your yard.
+This will continue to be a widespread problem as homes and people move further out from cities and the raccoon, and other wildlife species, adapt to their new neighbourhood – your yard.

 - Composting food waste is now the “law” where we live – so it will be interesting to see how the resident raccoons (and bears) deal with this, especially in the spring time if their natural food source is scarce